Drug use in music: History

 Pop star Miley Cyrus, pictured in 2014, is known for referencing the use of cannabis, cocaine, and MDMA in her lyrics.

 In the mid-2010s, MDMA was frequently referred to popular music, specially "molly", a purportedly purified version of the drug.
 This coincided with the rising popularity of electronic dance music, which had developed a drug culture around MDMA and LSD since the Second Summer of Love of 1988–89.
 Examples include hits "We Can't Stop" by Miley Cyrus (which also references cocaine use), "Diamonds" by Rihanna, and Madonna's album MDNA, whose title refers to the drug.
 Hip hop artists such as 2 Chainz, Trinidad James, Rick Ross, Kanye West, and Jay-Z have all referenced "molly" in their music.
 Multiple media outlets, including The Guardian, The Huffington Post, and Fox News, reported on the increasing mentions of the drug in mass-marketed music in 2013.

+Starting in the 1990s, the drug lean, also known as "purple drank" or "sizzurp", became prominent in hip-hop culture, emerging from southern cities such as Houston and Memphis.
+Figures such as DJ Screw and UGK helped popularize the drug in hip-hop with their signature "chopped and screwed" sound, a hazy, distorted style of music that reflected the effects of lean.
+Examples of songs that mention lean include "Sippin' on Some Sizzurp" by Three 6 Mafia, "Codeine Crazy" by Future, and "Purple Stuff" by Big Moe.
+The rising prominence of lean in hip-hop culture has been cited as problematic, with many artists such as DJ Screw, Pimp C, and Big Moe passing from causes related to lean consumption.

 Rapper Rick Ross' comments in the song "U.O.E.N.O.", in which he describes spiking a woman's champagne with illegal drugs and then taking her back to his home for sex without her consent, created enough of a public outcry that the artist publicly apologized.
 However, pressure on the company Reebok continued, and it decided to terminate its marketing deal with Ross in April 2013.
 An estimated $3.5-5 million loss occurred for the entertainer.

 In terms of the rest of the 2010s, music journalists such as Jason Lipshutz of Billboard have commented that references to illegal drugs remain a highly common topic in mainstream music.
 He remarked in October 2015 that beyond just the "loads of modern hip-hop hits linger[ing] on hard drug use and addiction" there is "an interesting trend" developing in terms of "the population of pop songs that don't just passively nod to drug use, but make it their lyrical focal point."
 He wrote, "In some ways, popular music hasn't been this high since the late 60's, when the Beatles, the Doors and Janis Joplin were turning their trips into hit records."
 Singer-songwriter Abel Tesfaye, known professionally as The Weeknd, is an example given the popularity of his songs such as "Can't Feel My Face" and "Kiss Land".